 Framework for a Possible Unified Access Model

-The document describes the UAM through a series of questions and answers, broken down into categories.
-Most of the proposed Framework seems to be quite reasonable.
-The ALAC’s views on each of these specific topics is stated below.
+Before the ALAC responds below to the specific questions and answers offered in the Framework, we offer the following general comments.

+First, it goes without saying that this or any “access model” must be compliant with GDPR.
+Various stakeholders have their views on what constitutes GDPR compliance.
+While these views should be given due consideration, ICANN org cannot simply rely on them.
+To varying extents, these may be advocacy pieces rather than neutral analysis, and they may or may not reflect well-informed and well-considered views of GDPR.
+More fundamentally, they are not legal advice.
+Therefore, ICANN must seek and receive legal advice from qualified counsel that the model is compliant with GDPR.

+Second, the rights and concerns of end-users regarding access to registrant data must always be part of any calculus.
+WHOIS is the question, and access is the answer.
+Email recipients should have the right to find out “who is” the person (or thing) sending them e-mail.
+Website users should have the right to find out “who is” behind the website they are visiting.
+Mail service providers should have the right to find out “who is” using their resources, and be able to determine if they are spammers.
+The examples are endless, but unfortunately not often brought up in this process, even though end-users are by far the most numerous participants, and by far the most likely to be harmed by abuse and other violations.

-On a more general level, it is critical that the unified access model be scalable and perform at scale.
-A system that is dependent on manual determination of issues by all parties will not be useful in the real world of abuse that moves at automated speeds (e.g., bad guys registering or compromising domains at scale (each using thousands of domains per day via automation)).
-A useful access model should have a well-defined taxonomy of abuse types and other legitimate interest types, domain abuse scenarios (e.g. abusively registered, compromised in-part, compromised in-full), and threat level (e.g. ongoing mass attack, ongoing targeted attack, potential attack).
-This information would support a coordinated understanding (e.g., a matrix) of the information required, the information about Users that can be readily revealed, the actions to be taken and the necessary timeframes.
-For example, where there is a wide-scale, current phishing attack using a compromised website, very timely access (i.e., within minutes) to the technical contact and registrant contact data (primarily e-mail and phone number) would facilitate solving both the phishing attack and the potential for the registrant to be exposing PII of its own users given that their website tied to a domain is compromised.
-In contrast, detection of a potentially malicious set of domain registrations highly likely to be used to launch various fraudulent and illegal scams based on prior observed behavior could tolerate a somewhat longer-term response (e.g., a day), but would require full information about the registrant and if possible other domains registered around the same time.
-In the first instance, access to query logs by the registrant would not be an issue (because the registrant is a victim); in the second case, registrant access to query logs would be highly detrimental and should require a process to determine if such access can be granted.
-Once there is a common understanding, parties will be able to build or access automated systems to create and accept responses for contact information requests,
+Third, the unified access model must be designed to be scalable and perform at scale.
+The system cannot depend on manual determinations, when the real world of abuse moves at automated speeds (e.g., “bad guys” registering or compromising thousands of domains per day via automation)).
+A useful access model should have a well-defined taxonomy of abuse types and other legitimate interest types, domain abuse scenarios, and threat levels.
+This would feed into a “matrix” that would identify the appropriate information requirements, data to be accessed and response timeframes for that specific type of request.
+Once there is an agreed-upon set of inputs and outcomes, parties will be able to build or access automated systems to create, accept and respond to WHOIS information requests in an appropriate and consistent fashion.

-It’s important for the various harms to be balanced in a non-biased fashion, and for the various scenarios to be approached dispassionately and scientifically.
+Fourth, when considering an access model, it’s important for the various harms to be balanced in a non-biased fashion, and for the various scenarios to be approached dispassionately and scientifically.
 Too often, this area becomes an ideological minefield, which in turn tests the multistakeholder model.
 A more balanced and detached approach is more likely to lead to solid guidance, consistent decision-making and realistic implementation.

-We should also keep in mind the rights of end-users in all of this.
-Doesn’t an email recipient have the right to know the true identity of the person (or thing) sending them e-mail?
-Doesn’t a mail service provider have the right to know who is using their resources and determine if they are a spammer?
-The examples are endless, but unfortunately not often brought up in this process, even though end-users are by far the most numerous participants, and by far the most likely to be harmed by abuse and other violations.

 Eligibility

 1. Who would be eligible for continued access for WHOIS data via a unified access model?